rcmeng1q84/event-station/README.md

 Life indicator of a station.

+# Electronic Components
+1. Arduino Pro Mini x1;
+1. Gikfun Active Buzzer x2;
+1. 100 Omh Resistor x2;
+1. 10K Omh Resister x1;
+1. Switch x1;
+1. LED x1;

+# Usage
+* The switch

+It is intended for owners to switch team betweeen 0 and 1.
+However, currently, to experiment on 2 audio communication approaches, thi switch is used to toggle between Goertzel and Morese code.

+* The audio signal
+It is meant for the players to heal their health points / energy / life, whatever it is called.
+The player have to get close enough to let the microphone on the vest to pick it up and decode it.

 # Memo working with audio comm
 ## toneAC, required by the Geortzel approach
 Replacement to the standard Arduino tone library with twice the volume, higher quality and higher frequency.